jubo99/steering-detection/README.md

 ![Template matched on image](TemplateMatching/template_match1.png)

 ### Yolo
 The newest version of Yolo (You only look once) can also be used to detect steering (angle).
-Therefor, it got trained with custom data to perform detection and segmentation task on images of steering wheels.
+Therefore, it got trained with custom data to perform detection and segmentation task on images of steering wheels.

 **Detection**
 - Trained on dataset with around 850 images